Feature-Space Smoothing: Certified Robustness of Deep Representations: Related Work

 \textbf{Adversarial defense on MLLMs.} Adversarial defense methods can be broadly classified into {empirical} and {provable} approaches.
-Empirical defenses for MLLMs mainly include {adversarial training}~\citep{madry2018towards,rebuffi2021data,wang2024revisiting,xhonneux2024efficient,casper2024defending,schlarmann2024robust,malik2025robust,maounderstanding}, which enhances robustness by augmenting training data with adversarial examples, and {input purification}~\cite{nie2022diffusion,lei2025instant,li2025adbm}, which employs generative mechanisms such as diffusion models or autoencoders to recover clean inputs prior to inference.
+Empirical defenses for MLLMs mainly include {adversarial training}~\cite{madry2018towards,rebuffi2021data,wang2024revisiting,xhonneux2024efficient,casper2024defending,schlarmann2024robust,malik2025robust,maounderstanding}, which enhances robustness by augmenting training data with adversarial examples, and {input purification}~\cite{nie2022diffusion,lei2025instant,li2025adbm}, which employs generative mechanisms such as diffusion models or autoencoders to recover clean inputs prior to inference.
 Recent studies~\cite{malik2025robust, maounderstanding,schlarmann2024robust} have revealed that utilization of adversarially trained CLIP-feature encoders can enhance adversarial robustness for MLLMs.
-However, these methods lack formal robustness guarantees and remain vulnerable to adaptive and unseen threats~\cite{tramer2020adaptive,chen2023adaptive,wu2020stronger}.
-Moreover, adversarial training demands costly retraining and often leads to degradation in clean performance.
+Complementary to training-time approaches, a growing body of work investigates inference-time and lightweight defenses.
+These methods aim to enhance safety without retraining the full model.
+Representative approaches include prompt- or guardrail-based techniques that steer model behavior~\cite{wang2024adashield,oh2025uniguard}, inference-time alignment guided by safety objectives~\cite{ghosal2025immune}, and representation-level interventions such as activation steering and token filtering~\cite{wang2025steering,chen2025safeptr}.
+In addition, detection-based methods~\cite{zhang2024pip} and cross-modality defenses that introduce protective perturbations have also been explored~\cite{li2025attack}.
+Despite progress, these empirical defenses typically lack formal robustness guarantees and can remain brittle under adaptive or unseen attacks~\cite{tramer2020adaptive,chen2023adaptive,wu2020stronger}.
+Moreover, adversarial training can be computationally expensive and may degrade clean performance.

-Alternatively, certified defenses aim to provide mathematically provable robustness guarantees.
+\textbf{Certified defense.} certified defenses aim to provide mathematically provable robustness guarantees.
 The use of Gaussian smoothing for certified robustness was initially introduced for classification models~\cite{cohen2019certified,li2018second,lecuyer2019certified}, yet its theoretical formulation is restricted to one-dimensional outputs, limiting its applicability to tasks such as auto-regression or multimodal generation.
-To overcome these limitations and ensure trustworthy protection for MLLMs, we propose the Feature-space Smoothing (FS), a defense mechanism that establishes provable adversarial feature robustness for MLLMs.